BY ROB KLOVANCE

 My teenage son hit the jackpot with another Ontario schools strike day, timed for a sunny and warm Thursday with no ice on the roads.
 It allowed him to join me on an adventure beyond the GTA’s traffic.
 We chose one of my favourite drives, the paved rollercoaster that is the Forks of the Credit scenic drive just northwest of Brampton.
 The road hugs the Credit River for part of the trip before detouring for a hilly hairpin.
 After we drove the hairpin once, my son couldn’t resist camping out roadside with his smartphone to capture some video of my repeat trip for a TikTok post.

-On that twisty road, on the bumpy streets of Toronto, or on the 401, the car’s marriage of state-of-the-art interior design, power and handling make it a constant joy.
+On that twisty road, on the bumpy streets of Toronto, or on the 401, the BMW i8’s interior – a state-of-the-art design – power and handling make it a constant joy.
 And the thing that floors me is just how comfortable and confident I feel behind the wheel.
 The car may look super cool and intimidating, but its design and technology make it safe and easy to drive.
 And the teen-directed hip-hop on the i8’s sweet Harman Kardon speakers just added to the magic.

 I can only imagine the thrill of driving the i8 on a closed track or, roof down, on B.C.’s Sea to Sky Highway from Vancouver to Whistler.